Category Archives: British Royals

 Catherine of Aragon, circa 1502; Credit – Wikipedia

 Soon after their marriage, Catherine and Arthur went to live at Ludlow Castle in Shropshire, close to Wales, where, as Prince of Wales, Arthur presided over the Council of Wales and the Marches.
-Less than five months later, on April 2, 1502, Arthur died, probably of the sweating sickness, and 16-year-old Catherine was left a widow.
-There was no issue from the marriage and it is doubtful that the marriage was even consummated, as Catherine in later years would claim.
+Less than five months later, on April 2, 1502, Arthur died, probably of the sweating sickness, and 16-year-old Catherine was left a childless widow.
+It is doubtful that the marriage was even consummated, as Catherine in later years would claim.

 King Henry VIII, 1509; Credit – Wikipedia